What roles can I assign to users?

 - create and publish landing pages (but they won’t be able to manage custom domains)

-- create and publish forms and surveys
+- create and publish forms

 - create, schedule, and host webinars